nikita-karatun/springmvc-extjs-crud-employees/README.md

 Interface for handle database queries. ru.testtask.dao.EmployeeDao
-There are two implementations of the interface: ru.testtask.dao.HibernateEmployeeDao - connect and work with mysql with hibernate;
+There are two implementations of the interface: ru.testtask.dao.HibernateEmployeeDao - connect and work with mysql and hibernate;
 ru.testtask.dao.MockEmployeeDao - mock class which imitates database queries.

 ru.testtask.dao.HibernateEmployeeDao is used by delaults.
 In order to use mock class instead of ru.testtask.dao.HibernateEmployeeDao one should comment @Repository and uncomment it in ru.testtask.dao.MockEmployeeDao.